-We have created the first ever best practice manual for nature-based tours across Cape Verde, in collaboration with a local NGO, Project Biodiversity.
+We have created the first ever best practice manual for nature-based tours across Cabo Verde, in collaboration with a local NGO, Project Biodiversity.
 The guide includes good practice for watching sea turtles, sharks, whales, and birds, as well as ways to protect the sand dunes.

 We have signed an agreement with the environment and tourism departments of the national government to work together for the improvement of nature-based guiding, including through training and better licensing of guides.

 We provided a report to the Cape Verde government, that considers options for a national standards scheme (such as certification or licensing) for excursions.

 We’re supporting excursion providers to design and adopt a “responsible excursions code of conduct”.

 We have researched the impacts of excursions on the islands’ environment and local communities and have presented our findings and recommendations to relevant government bodies and destination council.